 How the Sourcepoint CMP helps you comply with IAB TCF v2.0

-We’ve seen many successful transitions to TCF v2 with our CMP in the past few weeks.
+We’ve seen many successful transitions to TCF v2 with our CMP.
 Our client services team has worked closely with some of the world’s largest media companies to ensure compliance while maximizing monetization.

 Here are some ways that we help our customers comply with TCF v2.

 If you’re looking to build your own first-layer message, Privacy Check guides you through an easy checklist, flagging possible compliance and performance issues along the way.
 This gives you the flexibility to create messages that seamlessly integrate into your website while guiding you through the standard components necessary for compliance.